-The Chennai metropolitan area in the State of Tamil Nadu has the fourth largest population in India, and is the largest metropolitan area in southern India.
-Its population has increased rapidly from 4.50 million in 1981 to 7.06 million in 2001, and has now reached 7.60 million.
-With the population density of 24,000 people/km2 (cf. 13,000 people/km2 in Tokyo 23 wards), Chennai is one of the most overpopulated cities in the world.
-In line with the population increase, the number of registered vehicles has also increased dramatically, more than doubling from 1991 to 2001.
-As a result, the current average travel speed on major city roads is approximately 15 km/h, and traffic congestion is severe.
-On the other hand, since it is difficult to expand the transport capacity of existing public transportation (buses and trains) as well as the road network system, the development of a mass rapid transit system to ease the heavy traffic and reduce vehicle-related pollution has become the major countermeasure in the urban transportation and environmental policy of the Government of Tamil Nadu.
+With the population density of 25,000 people/km2 (cf. 13,000 people/km2 in Tokyo 23 wards), Kolkata city is one of the most overpopulated cities in the world.
+The Kolkata metropolitan area relies heavily on road traffic as a mode of transportation, as evidenced by the fact that public and private-company bus lines have a 68% share of the city's mode of transport, compared to 25% for suburban/circular railway, 2% for tram, 2% for existing subways, and 3% for ferries.
+However, since the area under transport usage in Kolkata city is mere 6% and extremely small in comparison with many other major Indian cities (23% in Delhi and 18% in Mumbai), traffic congestion is becoming a serious problem.
+On the other hand, since it is difficult to expand the transport capacity of existing public transportation (buses and trains) as well as the road network, development of mass rapid transit system to ease the heavy traffic and reduce vehicle-related pollution has become the major countermeasure in the urban transportation and environmental policy of the Government of West Bengal.
 Therefore, JICA's assistance for the Project is highly necessary and relevant.